pennal/BachelorThesisReport/README.md

 This repository contains all of the documentation and accompanying files for [WebDistiller](https://github.com/pennal/BachelorThesis)

 ## Report
-The report can be found in the `Report` subfolder.
+The report can be found in the `Thesis` subfolder.
 To typeset the document you need the following:

  * Basic [LaTeX installation]('https://www.tug.org/texlive/')
  * [Pygments]('http://pygments.org') for syntax coloring